booch/presentations/proposals/RubyConf/2016/Hooks.md

 Craig started using Ruby and Rails in late 2005, and found a home in the framework, the language, and the community.

-When he's not coding, Craig enjoys canoeing, attending concerts, and traveling.
+When he's not coding, Craig enjoys canoeing, attending concerts, traveling, and beekeeping.

 Resources